LeporidaeLepus/NotesForJava/note.md

 ## Inheritance

+If no inheirtance is specified when a class is defined, the superclass of the class is `Object`.

 ### Superclass

 **`super`**: this keyword refers to the superclas of the current class in which super appears and can be used in two ways: